Project Overview

 Will the toll rates change as I go through the toll segments?

-Toll rates will fluctuate periodically based on the level of traffic in order to ensure that express lanes drivers travel at faster, more predictable rates of speed.
+Toll rates fluctuate periodically based on the level of traffic in order to ensure that express lanes drivers travel at faster, more predictable rates of speed.
 As traffic levels and demand increase, the toll rate increases to keep vehicles moving.
 Once traffic volumes drop, the price goes down.
 Well in advance of each additional toll segment, a sign will display the price for further travel.
 Drivers can choose to continue in the express lanes and pay the toll fee for the next segment, or exit the lanes at no extra cost.
 It is important to note that every user will only pay the toll amount shown at the entry point even if the rate increases during the trip.

 How will I-77 Express operate during an emergency?